 This year I treated myself big time to a letterpress personal stationery suite from Egg Press.
 I LOVE it so much and it inspires me to send more letters.
 I have postcards for penning quick notes, thank yous, or invites.
 Personal stationery because I really love to write long letters.
 Personalized seed packets because I’m a gardening enthusiast and it’s fun to share seeds from my garden with friends and family--they always have a story to tell in themselves.

-I use the Social Preparedness Kit pencil pouches to hold my favorite pens paintbrushes.
+I use the Social Preparedness Kit pencil pouches to hold my favorite pens and paintbrushes.
 They are just so handy.
 The card pouch is small enough to fit everything I need and still be able to fit in my purse or car glove box.

 I think I’m becoming a stamp-collecting nerd!
 I recently attended our country’s largest stamp show and really caught the bug and began adding a few things to my personal stash.
 Not only can you create a pleasing-looking envelope with stamps but it’s also a way to customize your message to the recipient.
 I have inside joke stamps, botanical stamps that appeal to my fellow plant lovers, and stamps that my design wonk friends will appreciate.
 Plus, I use a lot of the current Janis Joplin stamps because that’s my mother’s maiden name so anyone in my Joplin clan gets that stamp.